NicoHood/SecureLoader/Readme.md

  * Small size in flash (2kb would be nice)
  * Locking the bootloader after each firmware upgrade increases security
  * The bootloader could keep track of the number of upgrades (check buffer overflow!)
+ * Verify the bootloader checksum before starting
  * Verify the firmware checksum before running it
  * Verify the fuse settings as well
+ * Use proper lock bits
  * Add an user interface to download the firmware again
+ * The bootloader should not leave any trace in EEPROM or RAM
  * Ensure the firmware cannot modify the bootloader. -> but if we have a malicious firmware, didnt we already fail in out task?

 ### Other ideas: